randovania/randovania/tools/appimage/README.md

 Add both the `.AppImage` and the `.AppImage.zsync` files to the GitHub release.
 The latter is used for automatic updates, and its name MUST continue to match the update string defined in the build script (`zsync_prod_string`), or else updates **WILL break**.

+Users may use functions inbuilt in their DE to update the application.
+For example, on KDE, I can right-click the application and choose "Actions" > "Update".

+Users whose DEs do not have functionality for this feature may use [AppImageUpdate](https://github.com/AppImage/AppImageUpdate).

 ## Licensing

 The build artifacts produced by this code contain code from other projects.
 Namely: